The Shining

 As the researchers begin to realize that they cannot trust each other, tension and fear begin to mount, creating a sense of unease that permeates the entire film.

-One of my fav aspects of The Thing is Rob Bottin's revolutionary creature effects, which are both terrifying and awe-inspiring and is also one of the best horror remakes ever.
+One of my favorite aspects of The Thing is Rob Bottin's revolutionary creature effects, which are both terrifying and awe-inspiring and is also one of the best horror remakes ever.
 [The Thing on IMDB]

 A Nightmare on Elm Street